hc2116/hc2116.github.io/index.md

   feature: titleim.jpg
 ---

-I am a researcher at the University of Edinburgh.
-My main focus lies on intelligent anomaly-detection methods for intrusion detection, and my areas of interest include deep learning, data science, as well as vulnerability and intrusion detection.
+I am a PhD-graduate who is specialised in the application of data science and machine learning methods to cyber-security.
+My background lies in data science, and during my PhD and subsequent research consultation project, I dealt with the challenges of intrusion detection and the corresponding data and developed efficient and adaptable problem-solving skills.

 <br />